Making the Most of Your WMS Investment with Transportation Management

 An Active Approach for Modern Distribution

-Carefully choreographed and interdependent transportation and warehouse functions can enable more rapid processing of inbound and outbound shipments.
+Carefully choreographed and interdependent transportation and warehouse functions will reduce costs, improve throughput and enhance the customer experience.
 Best-of-breed solutions streamline inventory management, minimize cycle times, and increase asset utilization while aligning with inbound and outbound shipment capacity and times.
 It all adds up to more reliably and predictably.

 The Inbound Operations Balancing Act

 To find out if coordination between transportation and warehouse for inbound operations is right for your business, start by answering these questions:

 - Is the volume of inbound freight predictable?

 - Is resource capacity (labor and equipment) in balance with what is necessary to process incoming shipments?

 If the answer is “no”, interconnection between the transportation management system (TMS) and warehouse management system (WMS) can put you on the path to solving problems that come from lack of reliability and predictability.

 By knowing, in detail, what freight is on its way, managers can do a more efficient job of labor and space planning.
 Equipment can be put to better use, too, since the number of people needed to operate equipment can scale up or down based on the size, complexity and frequency of shipments.